What is homonymous hemianopsia?

 - Prisms on glasses may help to expand the area for central vision.
 A prism can displace images of objects into the field of vision.

 - Some makers of computer-assisted programs claim to promote recovery of the entire field of vision.
 However, there are no proven studies showing such programs are effective.
-In addition, they are very expensive.
+They're also very expensive.

 - Driving a motor vehicle is hazardous for many people with homonymous hemianopsia, particularly if other neurological problems are present.
 Practice on a driving simulator offers a chance to regain driving skills and allows an instructor to determine if the patient is able to drive again.